undiffagents/uagent/README.md

 	- Purpose: The Think architecture, an adaptation of ACT-R to be run in Python.
 	- Primaries: Dario (+Colin, later)

-- ua
+- uagent
-	- Purpose: Code specifically for the UAgent.
-Currently just ua.py, which has the UndifferentiatedAgent class (for use with Think).
+	- Purpose: primary runfiles for the UAgent.
+Primarily uagent.py, which has the UndifferentiatedAgent class
 	- Primaries: Dario (+Colin)

 ## Other Directories

+- lib
+	- Directory for tools used by the UA, including APE and Fuseki (for Ontology server functions).

 - run
 	- Directory used as the local 'server' for the in input process.
 (The agent runfiles are now in /agents/).